dot319/Marketplace-in-laravel/README.md

 - Styled registration form
 - Pushed new project to github, replacing the old one
 - Styled login page and nav bar
+- Users can now upload ads to the database

 <b>Friday, November 9th 2018</b>
 - Started with a new Laravel after discovering Laravels built-in registration and login system